elastic/connectors/docs/DEVELOPING.md

 All of these are operations that may make sense to retry a time or two.

 A note on retries - do not retry infinitely, and use backoff.
-Hammering a 3rd-party API with obstinate retries is a good way to block both your connector and their service from functioning properly.
+A service may block your connector or specific features if you retry too aggressively.

 ##### What is the permission model used by the 3rd-party?